Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: Introduction

 In a small dataset, weakly related samples may become nearest neighbors simply because no better alternatives exist (Fig.~\ref{fig:teaser}a).
 Here, two models can agree despite organizing their representations differently.
 As the dataset grows (i.e.\ the gallery used for retrieving nearest neighbors gets denser), both models find closer neighbors and cross-modal consistency requires more fine-grained structural alignment (Fig.~\ref{fig:teaser}b).
 A vision model may retrieve an image of a car taken from a similar angle as the query, while the language model retrieves a caption describing the same car model as the query but in a different pose.
 Both are valid, but inconsistent between modalities, producing a mismatch that gets penalized under the mutual nearest-neighbor metric.
 This illustrates how mutual nearest-neighbor agreement becomes an increasingly strict measure for alignment in many-to-many regimes.
 Using a mutual $k$NN metric with $k>1$ is less strict, but does not fundamentally change the conclusion.

 In this paper, we examine how cross-modal alignment changes in evaluation settings with large, dense, and non-bijective datasets, and observe the following:

-\mysummary{ \begin{itemize}[leftmargin=0em, itemsep=0.7em, topsep=0.2em, after= ] \labelitemi{} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Alignment degrades with scale:} Increasing the gallery from $1024$ to millions of samples causes a sharp drop in cross-modal mutual nearest-neighbor agreement.} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Coarse agreement persists but fine-grained agreement does not:} In controlled settings (e.g., ImageNet), vision and language models reliably retrieve correct-class neighbors but rarely agree on the same instance.} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Many-to-many correspondence reduces alignment:} Allowing multiple valid correspondences per sample leads to drops in agreement, even when retrieved neighbors are semantically sensible.} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Previously reported trends may not hold for newer models:} The claim that stronger language models align better with vision seems to weaken for more recent models.} \end{itemize} } These findings paint a more mixed picture than the small-gallery results from Huh et al.\ suggest.
+\mysummary{ \begin{itemize}[leftmargin=0em, itemsep=0.35em, topsep=0.2em, parsep=0pt, after= ] \labelitemi{} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Alignment degrades with scale:} Increasing the gallery from $1024$ to millions of samples causes a sharp drop in cross-modal mutual nearest-neighbor agreement.} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Coarse agreement persists but fine-grained agreement does not:} In controlled settings (e.g., ImageNet), vision and language models reliably retrieve correct-class neighbors but rarely agree on the same instance.} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Many-to-many correspondence reduces alignment:} Allowing multiple valid correspondences per sample leads to drops in agreement, even when retrieved neighbors are semantically sensible.} \item\parbox{\dimexpr\linewidth-2\fboxsep}{\textbf{Previously reported trends may not hold for newer models:} The claim that stronger language models align better with vision seems to weaken for more recent models.} \end{itemize} } These findings paint a more mixed picture than the small-gallery results from Huh et al.\ suggest.
 Models trained on different modalities can learn rich and semantically meaningful structure, yet still organize that structure differently.
 Low agreement does not imply poor representations, it reflects differences in how information is arranged.
+These patterns are not specific to text and images.
+We observe similar behavior at scale for text-audio and text-video alignment.
 Nearly a century ago, von Uexküll~\cite{uexkull1934streifzuge} argued that every organism inhabits its own perceptual world, or \textit{Umwelt}, shaped by its senses rather than by an observer-independent reality.
 The same, we believe, might hold for our models: each constructs its own representational structure, determined by its modality and training data, rather than converging toward a shared model of reality.
 Though it is still early days, we suspect future evidence will favor von Uexküll over Plato.